Greene County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-After a DUI arrest in Greene County, you have a very limited time to act to protect your driving privileges.
-You must request an Administrative License Revocation (ALR) hearing within 15 days of your arrest.
-This is a non-negotiable deadline.
+After a DUI arrest in Greene County, you have only 15 days to request an Administrative License Revocation (ALR) hearing to contest the suspension of your driver's license.
+This deadline is critical.
+Missing it will result in an automatic suspension of your driving privileges.

 Automatic License Suspension